Infinite Series

 Convergence Test Laboratory

 Different tests work best for different series.
-The ratio test excels with factorials, the root test with nth powers, while the divergence test quickly catches series that can't possibly converge.
+The ratio test excels with factorials, the root test with nth powers, while the divergence test quickly catches series that cannot possibly converge.

 Σ(1/2)ⁿ